LanciWeb/create-react-context-data/README.md

 > create-react-context-data provides a handy function to immediately create Context and Provider for you.

 All you need to do is define your reducer function and the actions you need to handle your data.
+Under the hood the package uses the useReducer hook and bind the dispatch function to all the actions.

 ### Installation